Queen Elizabeth saddened over plane crash

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Queen Elizabeth II has expressed condolences to Pakistan and families of those died in the Friday’s PIA plane crash in Karachi.
+ISLAMABAD: Queen of the United Kingdom Elizabeth II has expressed condolences to Pakistan and families of those died in the Friday’s PIA plane crash in Karachi.

 Earlier, British foreign secretary Diminic Raab said: “I’m deeply saddened to hear of the plane crash and loss of life in Karachi and my thoughts are with all those affected in this terrible tragedy.”